FrederikeNeuber/fanny-lewald-correspondence-metadata/README.md

 # Metadata of Fanny Lewald's correspondences

-Metadata of Fanny Lewald's correspondences in CMIF-format, taken from printed editions and converted into XML/TEI.
+Metadata of Fanny Lewald's correspondences in CMIF-format (by [correspSearch](https://correspsearch.net/)), taken from printed editions and converted into XML/TEI.

 Read more about Fanny Lewald on [Wikipedia](https://jwa.org/encyclopedia/article/lewald-fanny) or in the [Jewish Women's Archive](https://jwa.org/encyclopedia/article/lewald-fanny).